Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: The PNP and PB equations

 The reflecting stochastic differential equation (RSDE) \eqref{eq: overdamped Langevin}-\eqref{eq: reflection process} is also called Skorokhod SDE.
-Finding the solution pair $(X_j,R)$ to the RSDE is the well-known Skorokhod problem, which was pioneered by Skorokhod in \cite{Skorokhod1961,Skorokhod1962}, where the reflecting process in a half line $[0,\infty)$ was taken into account.
+Finding the solution pair $(X_j, R)$ to the RSDE is the well-known Skorokhod problem, which was pioneered by Skorokhod in \cite{Skorokhod1961}, where the reflecting process in a half-line $[0,\infty)$ was taken into account.
 Later on, Tanaka \cite{Tanaka79} considered the multi-dimensional case in a convex domain.
-Lions and Sznitman \cite{LionsSznitman84} considered more general domain satisfying the admissibility condition, and the admissibility condition has been removed in \cite{Saisho87} by Saisho.
-At the discrete level, RSDE can be solved by some standard numerical methods \cite{LEPINGLE1995119,Pettersson95,Slominski01,Zhou2017Computation}, which combines the widely used Euler-Maruyama scheme and some reflecting techniques, such as penalization, projection and reflection.
+Lions and Sznitman \cite{LionsSznitman84} considered more a general domain satisfying the admissibility condition.
+At the discrete level, RSDE can be solved by some standard numerical methods \cite{LEPINGLE1995119,Pettersson95}, which combine the widely used Euler-Maruyama scheme and some reflecting techniques.

-Let $\rho_j$ be the macroscopic species density of the $j$-th species outside the cell.
-By It\^o's formula, $\rho_j$ corresponding to systems \eqref{eq: overdamped Langevin}-\eqref{eq: reflection process} is governed by the Nernst-Planck equation (see section 3.1 in \cite{Pilipenko14} for similar formal derivation)
+Next, we turn to the continuous description.
+Let $\rho_j$ be the macroscopic species density of the $j$-th species in $\Omega$ (outside the $\mathcal{C}$).
+By It\^o's formula, $\rho_j$ corresponding to systems \eqref{eq: overdamped Langevin}-\eqref{eq: reflection process} is governed by the Nernst-Planck equation

 coupled with the Poisson equation for the total electronic potential $\Phi$